QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     @show norm(idrs(A, r) - v_direct)
     @btime idrs!(iv, $A, $r) setup = (iv = zero(r));

-Here, we see that even if the :math:`A` matrix has been created, the direct sparse solvers (which uses a sparse LU or QR) is substantially slower than the iterative methods and allocates substantially more memory.
+Here, we see that even if the :math:`A` matrix has been created, the direct sparse solvers (which uses a sparse LU or QR) is at least an order of magnitude slower and allocating over an order of magnitude more memory.
 This is in addition to the allocaiton for the ``A_sparse`` matrix itself, which is not needed for iterative methods.

 The different iterative methods have tradeoffs when it comes to speed of accuracy, convergence speed, memory requirements, and usefulness of preconditioning.
 Above this :math:`\mathbf{N} = 10,000`, the direct methods quickly become infeasible.